 Key Components:

 - Spring-Loaded Balancers: Jamb liners often contain spring-loaded balancers that help counterbalance the weight of the sashes, making them easier to open and close.
+It is crucial that components like Window Opening Control Devices (WOCDs) are factory applied to ensure they are integrated into the window design during manufacturing, which is necessary for proper function and adherence to building code requirements.

-12. Drip Cap 🪟💧
+12. Drip Cap πͺπ§

 A drip cap is a small, angled piece of material typically installed above the exterior casing to direct rainwater away from the window and prevent moisture from seeping into the wall.
+Drip caps protect both windows and doors from water infiltration.

 Key Components: